 It is recommended to place the test in commonly used rooms such as bedrooms and family rooms.
-We recommend avoiding kitchens and bathrooms because their exhaust fans may change radon or radon decay product levels in the room.
+We recommend avoiding kitchens and bathrooms because their exhaust fans and/or humidity may change radon or radon decay product levels in the room.
 These changes skew the result of a short-term test.

 I don't need to test because I live in a new house and I don't have a basement, right?

 Not necessarily true - elevated radon levels can occur in just about any house in all areas of Oregon.
-The only way to know is to test it.
+The only way to know is to test your home.

 What are the different types of radon test kits?

 There are two types of radon test kits available to homeowners: short-term kits (2-90 days of measurement) and long-term kits (91 days – one year).